dtinth/it.js/README.md

 .compose
 --------
-You can use `.derive` to compose your own functionality.
+You can use `.compose` to compose your own functionality.

 Here we have these vectors...